shrue348/responsive.carouseller/README.md

 # Lite Responsive Carousel Plugin For jQuery - Carouseller
-Responsive 1-step jQuery Carousel (with touch-swipe) carouseller.js
+Responsive 1-step jQuery Carousel carouseller.js
 ==============
-<a href="http://codepen.io/shure348/pen/dYaNGp">DEMO on CodePen</a>
+<a href="http://codepen.io/shure348/pen/dYaNGp" target="_blank">DEMO on CodePen</a>

 Simple and easy to use carousel script.